WindMillCode/Judima-Framework/README.md

 ### The Ryber
-* the Ryber is the service responsible for the app.
-Judima treats the web app it creates as big data, one can see that from the website.ts file
+* the Ryber is the service that creates the app from big data.
+Judima treats the web app it creates as big data, one can see that from the website.ts file.
+The ryber intializes the application and represents the entire website in its raw form

+* in its constructor it starts to create component objects to represent the components in the app then transforms website.ts  using template.component.html to create Elements and place them on the DOM, binded with all the data the HTMLElementS will need to play its role in the application

+* you should not edit anything here instead of zChildTemplate and ryber.appCO0
+* appViewComplete,appViewCompleteArray deal with the observable representations of the component, they let the app and the developer know that the component is ready for UX/UI, for example,

+* appViewNavigation deals with navigation from one link to another

+* appAvailble are for directives, since you can't use *ngIf on attribute directives appAvaiable looks for blank in which other wise would be data the directive needs to be enabled. this fn handles the one error the comes with finding undefined in places, allowing the directive to be disabled and the app to continue

+* ryber.appCO0 servs as app-wide settings, features need to be expressed in terms of the app itself.
+Read the guides below only how to properly modify the metadata

 #### ryber.addAppScripts
 a way to async manage 3rd party srcripts